heimrichhannot/contao-ldap-bundle/README.md

 by `person_username_ldap_field` in your config).
 Then the corresponding `ldapUidNumber` is set and the data from the ldap directory is stored to the local user object so that everything is in sync.

+In addition, per default, the following fields are synchronized from ldap to the local users/members:

+- username
+- email
+- firstname, lastname (members)
+- name (users)

+### What if the groups already exist locally *and* in the ldap directory?

+Because groups don't have a unique field like "username" in the case of users, if you'd like to avoid that groups already existing both in ldap and local are added again locally, you need to set the `ldapGidNumber` in the corresponding `tl_member`/`tl_user` database records manually **before importing**.

 ### Commands

 Name | Description | Options